 The purpose of these courses is to provide remediation, if needed, and to give students the opportunity to acquire necessary skills to enter the world market for the 21st century.
 All introductory level courses are taught at this level.

 - Academic courses requiring good academic skills and a developing ablility to work indepentdently and manage moderate and long term assignments

 - Age appropriate development in critical reading, writing, and thinking skills

 Courses with an "06" Designation (Honors)

-Rigorous courses requiring academicall strong skills and a high level of interest and motivation in the subject.
+- Rigorous courses requiring academically strong skills and a high level of interest and motivation in the subject

-Courses with an "08" Designation (Advanced Placement and/or College Credits)
+Courses with an "08" Designation (Advanced Placement and/or College)

 One-Quarter (.25 credit) Course

 First marking period grade = 40%

 Second marking period grade = 40%